 Attractions If you enjoy sightseeing, there are many pretty villages, country houses and gardens, as well as the beautiful countryside and splendid views.
 If you like history, there are castles and historic houses to discover and you can enjoy a bit of nostalgia on the famous Bluebell Steam Railway.
 Young families will enjoy a visit to Drusillas Park, the popular zoo and family fun park and the more energetic visitor can choose from many leisure activities such as cycling, horse riding, golfing, swimming, indoor/outdoor climbing, sailing and many more.
 There is something for all the family to keep them entertained and afterwards they can enjoy local food in the various restaurants, cafes, hotels and of course, the traditional village pub.

-Council The Council has 55 District Councillors elected in 35 Wards.
-There are also 35 Parish Councils, 4 Town Councils and 3 Parish Meetings within the District and 15 County Councillors.
+Council The Council has 45 District Councillors elected in 41 Wards.
+There are also 35 Parish Councils, 4 Town Councils and 3 Parish Meetings within the District and 14 County Councillors.
 The District is divided into four Parliamentary constituencies and is part of the South East Region for the European Parliament.
-Elections are held every four years for all seats, the next Election is May 2019.
-Following a review by the Local Government Boundary Commission for England, the Council size will be reduced to 45 at the next elections in 2019.
-With 49 out of the 55 seats, the Conservative Group has overall control of the Council.
+Elections are held every four years for all seats and the next election is May 2023.
+With 34 out of the 45 seats, the Conservative Group has overall control of the Council.

-Vision Whilst we are a smaller Council than in 2010, we are certainly not small in our ambition.
-Our vision and priorities are outlined in our Corporate Plan, which covers the 4 year period of our current Council (2015-19).
-We are committed to working with our partners to support:
+Vision Whilst we are a smaller Council than a decade ago, we are certainly not small in our ambition.
+Our vision and priorities are outlined in our Corporate Plan, which covers the four-year period of our current Council (2019-23).
+We are committed to working with our partners to support Wealden's communities, environment and economy with:

 - Engaged, resilient and active communities

-- Access to suitable housing, local jobs, services and leisure opportunities
+- Access to suitable housing, local jobs, services, facilities, leisure and recreational opportunities

-Innovation Wealden District Council has delivered significant innovations in the last few years, serving the District more efficiently whilst holding Council Tax at the same level for five years.
+Innovation Wealden District Council has delivered significant innovations in the last few years, serving the District more efficiently whilst keeping Council Tax increases low.